 Diseases affecting the small intestine.
 Small intestine problems that can cause lactose intolerance include bacterial overgrowth, celiac disease and Crohn's disease.

-Your doctor may suspect lactose intolerance based on your symptoms and your response to reducing the amount of dairy foods in your diet.
+Your doctor might suspect lactose intolerance based on your symptoms and your response to reducing the amount of dairy foods in your diet.
 Your doctor can confirm the diagnosis by conducting one or more of the following tests:

-Avoiding large servings of milk and other dairy products
+Limit milk and other dairy products

-Including small servings of dairy products in your regular meals
+Include small servings of dairy products in your regular meals

 Lifestyle and home remedies

-With some trial and error, you may be able to predict your body's response to different foods containing lactose and figure out how much you can eat or drink without discomfort.
+With some trial and error, you might be able to predict your body's response to foods containing lactose and figure out how much you can eat or drink without discomfort.
 Few people have such severe lactose intolerance that they have to cut out all milk products and be wary of nondairy foods or medications that contain lactose.